Fred Quirk

 What made you want to become a teacher?

-I had always enjoyed coaching children, particularly in sport but also helping them understand things in Maths and English that they were finding difficult, which I did I holidays during my GCSE and A Levels.
+I had always enjoyed coaching children, particularly in sport but also helping them understand things in Maths and English that they were finding difficult, which I did in holidays during my GCSE and A Levels.
 After University I took a temporary gap student job that involved some classroom support alongside games.
 I was only meant to help for a term before travelling but I enjoyed it so much I stayed all year and signed up for my teacher training.

 What inspires you and what you do?